nogibjj/Jiechen_Li_Mini_8_Rust/README.md

 ### Repo Information

-This  template is from [706_Data_Engineering_ Mini_Project]("https://github.com/carrieli15/706-Data-Engineering-Template.git").
-I use **highlight** words to indicate the changes by adding Rust configuration:
+This  template is from [706_Data_Engineering_ Mini_Project](https://github.com/carrieli15/706-Data-Engineering-Template.git).
+I use **highlighted** words to indicate the changes by adding Rust configuration:

 - ``.devcontainer`` includes a Dockerfile and devcontainer.json.
                 The ``Dockerfile`` within this folder specifies how the container should be built, and other settings in this directory may control development environment configurations. **Add Rust to path**.